PurpleI2P/i2pd_docs_en/docs/devs/building/android.md

 Creating release .apk
 ---------------------

 In order to create release .apk you must obtain a Java keystore file(.jks).
-Either you have in already, or you can generate it yourself using keytool, or from one of you existing well-know certificates.
+Either you have in already, or you can generate it yourself using keytool, or from one of you existing well-known certificates.
 For example, i2pd release are signed with this [certificate](https://github.com/PurpleI2P/i2pd/blob/openssl/contrib/certificates/router/orignal_at_mail.i2p.crt).

 Change file 'build.gradle':